AdobeDocs/target-developers/src/pages/before-implement/delivery-api-overview/single-or-batch.md

 # Single or Batch Delivery

 The Adobe Target Delivery API supports a single or batch delivery call.
 One can make a server request for content for single or multiple mboxes.

-Please make sure to outweigh the performance costs when making a single call vs a batched call.
-If you know all of the content that needs to be shown for a user, it is best practice to retrieve content for all mboxes with a single batch delivery call so that you avoid making multiple single delivery calls.
+Weigh performance costs when deciding to make a single call versus a batched call.
+If you know all the content that needs to be shown for a user, the best practice is to retrieve content for all mboxes with a single batch delivery call, in order to avoid making multiple single delivery calls.

 ## Single Delivery Call